 - a.
 While it may not always be possible to locate a fire pump driven by an internal combustion engine in a separate pump house it is in every case highly important that the pump room be wholly cut off by noncombustible construction of a heavy character. - b.
-Floors should be pitched for adequate drainage. - c.
+Floors should be pitched for adequate drainage of escaping water or fuel away from critical equipment such as pump, driver, controller, fuel tank, etc.

+c.
 Where fire pumps constitute the entire water supply or where they constitute the major water supply, gasoline engine driven fire pumps located in the same room with fire pumps driven by other methods should, because of their possible fire hazard, have a heat resistant barrier wall to isolate the gasoline engines from other pumping units.